-- Technology (hardware, packaged software, IT services, and internal services)
+- 4 technologies: Hardware, software, services, and internal IT spend

-- Institution types including banks, buy side, exchanges, insurance companies, and sell side
+- 5 subindustries: Banks, buy side, exchanges, insurance companies, and sell side

 Our research addresses the following issues that are critical to your success:

-- What is the total worldwide capital markets IT opportunity?
+- What is the total worldwide capital markets technology opportunity?

-- Which technologies and customer segments of this market are growing the fastest?
+- Which technologies and customer segments within the capital markets industry are growing the fastest?

 - How do geographical growth rates vary?

-- How should resources be focused to take advantage of the maximum market opportunity?
+- Where should resources be focused to take advantage of the maximum market opportunity?